ChristineEC/sd_art_outlet/TESTING.md

 | events.html | no errors or warnings |  |
 | profile.html | no errors or warnings |  |
 | Login, Logout, Register, amd Reset Password pages (inheriting from allauth/account/base.html) | no errors or warnings |  |
-## Manual Testing
-Extensive manual testing of user stories and all interactive functionality has been completed, with no remaining bugs or errors and all required user stories fulfilled.

-User stories and the outcome of various user interactions with regard to them are discussed extensively in the [README.md](README.md) file in the section under Features and User Stories.
-Therefore, they will be summarized in a table here along with

-## Browser Compatibility

 ## Responsiveness
 The website is fully responsive on all viewports, from mobile through desktop size.